populationgenomics/tob-wgs/scripts/rv_expression_association/README.md

 To run this, use:
 ```
 analysis-runner --dataset "tob-wgs" \
-    --description "get set of variants for a gene convert to plink" \
+    --description "get set of variants for a gene, convert to plink" \
     --access-level "test" \
     --output-dir "v0" \
     igll5_vep.p